 You can calculate their potential adult weight at 15 weeks by taking what they weigh at that age and multiplying it by two.

-Standard Yorkipoos usually get to half their full weight around 4-5 months and their adult weight between 7-12 months.
+Mini Yorkipoos usually get to half their full weight around 4-5 months and their adult weight between 7-12 months.

 You can calculate their potential adult weight at 18 weeks by taking what they weigh at that age and multiplying it by two.